digitalrebar/doc/ref/attribs/firmware-selection-tests.rst

 should be applied to a given system.
 It consists of a lists of tests with the following structure:

-A map of firmware type: version.
-If an entry for a type is missing, the flasher will assume you want the latest version.
 ::

   {
     "test": "The name of the test."
     "current-version-script": "A shell script that gets the current version of the firmware in question."